pangenome/odgi/docs/rst/tutorials/presence_absence_variants.rst

 ========

-The term presence/absence variation (PAV) is used to describe sequences that are present in one genome, but entirely missing in another genome, and is an important source of genetic divergence and diversity.
+The term presence/absence variation (PAV) is used to describe sequences that are present in one genome, but entirely missing in another genome, and is an important source of genetic divergence and diversity. ``odgi pav`` allows users to identify PAVs with respect to one or multiple paths in the pangenome graph.

 =====
 Steps